namdo1225/Xtank_Refresh/README.md

   - Developed and tested on Windows 10 and 11, 64-bit
   - Do not spam the spacebar/shoot key!
 Some computers cannot handle large amount of inputs from server/client with key spamming and will boot you out of the game.
   - When inputting the IP address/port number, please do not enter a large number since your address and ports are validated using an int.
 You could cause a crash if you enter a number over int's limit.
+  - Please import A3_Xtank/A3_Xtank_SWT into and run it on Eclipse.
+All external dependencies for SWT are imported easily in Eclipse.
+We do not know how to run the game in a command console.
+Run the XTank.java - main() method.

 CONTROLS
   - Spacebar: shoot